Data Structures

 ## [1] FALSE FALSE FALSE FALSE FALSE FALSE FALSE FALSE FALSE

-We can see by checking the length of each that they lengths are not equivalent.
+We can see by checking the length of each that their lengths are not equivalent.
 The second vector y

 is actually made up of 9 individual data pieces, while x